RESETHACKER-COMMUNITY/Resources/setup/Readme.md

 # SetupHelpDesk

-This Contains all kind of resources for learning purpose which includes Conference, Writeups, Tutorials, Bugbounty tips, How to get started etc.

 Index | Contents
 --- | ---
 Nahamsec - Recon_profile | [Create easy aliases to run via an SSH/terminal.](https://github.com/nahamsec/recon_profile)